nodejs/node/doc/api/child_process.md

 `command`, with command line arguments in `args`.
 If omitted, `args` defaults to an empty array.

-**Note: If the `shell` option is enabled, do not pass unsanitised user input to this function.
-Any input containing shell metacharacters may be used to trigger arbitrary command execution.**
+*Note*: If the `shell` option is enabled, do not pass unsanitised user input to this function.
+Any input containing shell metacharacters may be used to trigger arbitrary command execution.

 A third argument may be used to specify additional options, with these defaults: